WokLibCodeClub/.github/profile/README.md

 For both sessions, for the last two dates of the term, we will be coding using the popular BBC micro:bit mini-computers.

-There is a facility called [micro:bit classroom](https://classroom.microbit.org/) which we haven't tried yet but which may make it easier for students to save their code.
-Use this link in the classes if we decide to use this.

 #### Scratch

 Please try to be there in time to start coding at 10.30am.